nordicenergy/ICO-STO-Token-Management-Dashboard/README.md

 2. You can receive this code by in mobile app or email.
 Even if third person will find your password, then can’t access with that code.

-3. ICO & STO Platform included 2-Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
+3. ICO/STO Token Sale Platform included 2-Layer security option as Two-Factor Authentication (2FA) for every users so they can protect their account more strongly.
 Also system allow to change password through email confirmation which give more security for users.

 ##### Information Collection And Use: